-Then, just add 2 teaspoons of this mix to 2 cups of milk of choice for a faster recipe.
+To use, add 2 teaspoons of this mix to 2 cups milk of choice, warmed.

-In a stainless steel pot cook together: Water, turmeric and black pepper until it forms a thick paste, stir and cook for 7 to 10 minutes.
+In a stainless steel pot, combine water, turmeric, and black pepper.
+It should make a thick paste.
+Cook and stir for 7 to 10 minutes.
 Remove from heat and add virgin coconut oil, using a whisk to fully mix in the coconut oil.
 Finally, transfer to a glass jar with a lid and store in the refrigerator.

 Turmeric Tea FAQs

 Feeling really brave?
-Try using Camel milk instead!
-Several readers also mentioned adding to their morning coffee….
+Try using camel milk instead!

-I always order turmeric in bulk because I use it in many spice blends, in beauty recipes and to make this tea.
-Look for one that is organic, non-irradiated, and that contains curcumin.
+I always order turmeric in bulk because I use it in many spice blends, in beauty recipes, and to make this tea.
+Look for one that is organic, non-irradiated, and contains curcumin (the brand will often specify a percentage).
 I personally have ordered this one on on several occasions.

 This might still be worth a try, as it doesn’t taste like any of those.
-The black pepper is important to this recipe since it contains Piperine, a compound known to increase the benefits of turmeric.
-To get the full benefits of this tea, you need:
+The black pepper is important to this recipe since it contains piperine, a compound known to increase the benefits of turmeric.

 Can I Omit the Honey/Maple Syrup?

 Sure!
 But this is the most tasty, in my opinion.
-If you aren’t into tea or don’t want to take the time to drink it, just add the ingredients to any food or take alone.
-For instance, throw some turmeric and black pepper and olive oil on some roasted veggies to accomplish the same thing.
-One brave reader mentioned that she just makes a paste of turmeric and avocado oil and swallows it with 2 whole peppercorns.
+If you aren’t into tea or don’t want to take the time to drink it, just add the ingredients to any food, or take alone.
+For instance, throw some turmeric, black pepper, and olive oil on some roasted veggies to accomplish the same thing.
+(One brave reader mentioned that she just makes a paste of turmeric and avocado oil and swallows it with 2 whole peppercorns!)